St. George, Kansas

-St. George is a city in Pottawatomie County, Kansas, United States.
+St. George or Saint George is a city in Pottawatomie County, Kansas, United States.
 As of the 2020 census, the population of the city was 1,054.
 The name might have been intended to honor several pioneer settlers named George.

 History

 St. George was platted in 1857.
 The town was moved about a mile in 1879 in order to be on the new railroad.